-God so loved the world Music Bob Chilcott (b.1955) God so loved the world that he gave his only begotten son, that whoso believeth, believeth in him, should not perish but have everlasting life.
-Bob Chilcott's gentle and unsentimental setting of this text from John 3, verse 16 is a fresh and very rewarding alternative to the well-known John Stainer Anthem, taken from his oratorio, The Crucifixion.
-Bob Chilcott, described by The Observer as "a contemporary hero of British Choral Music", has become one of the most widely performed composers of choral music in the world.
+THE COMMUNION ANTHEM (Please be seated) SUNG BY OUR PARISH CHOIR God so loved the world Music: Bob Chilcott (b.1955) - Words: John 3 verse 16 God so loved the world, that he gave his only begotten song that whoso believeth, believeth in him, should not perish but have everlasting life.
+Bob Chilcott, described by The Observer as "a contemporary hero of British Choral Music", has become one of the most widely performed composers and arrangers of choral music in the world.
 He has a large catalogue of works published by Oxford University Press which reflects his wide taste in music styles and his commitment to writing music that is both singable and communicative.

 At Old St. Andrew's, we encourage you to continue to pray by singing both before and after you come to the Communion Rail.
 In this way, all of us are helping each other to lift our hearts continuously in the midst of receiving the greatest gift ever given: the life of Jesus Christ.

-After Communion, the Celebrant says

-Let us pray.
+Words: Frances Ridley Havergal (1836-1879), alt.
+Music: Hollingside, John Bacchus Dykes (1823-1876) After Communion, the Celebrant says Let us pray.

 Celebrant and People Almighty and ever-living God, we most heartily thank thee for that thou dost feed us, in these holy mysteries, with the spiritual food of the most precious Body and Blood of thy Son our Savior Jesus Christ; and dost assure us thereby of thy favor and goodness towards us; and that we are very members incorpor - ate in the mystical body of thy Son, the blessed company of all faithful people; and are also heirs, through hope of thy everlasting kingdom.
 And we humbly beseech thee, O heavenly Father, so to assist us with thy grace, that we may continue in that holy fellowship, and do all such good works as thou hast prepared for us to walk in; through Jesus Christ our Lord, to whom, with thee and the Holy Ghost, be all honor and glory, world without end.
 Amen.
 As the Eucharistic celebration ends, we are charged to "go forth."
 The Holy Eucharist is therefore not an exclusive gathering that separates us from the world but a charge to reach out beyond our own walls to the world around us.
-THE BLESSING The peace of God, which passeth all understanding, keep your hearts and minds in the knowledge and love of God, and of his Son Jesus Christ our Lord; and the blessing of God Almighty, the Father, the Son, and the Holy Ghost, be amongst you, and remain with you always.
+THE BLESSING We have been blessed by being here.
+Now, at the end of the service, we are reminded that God takes loving delight in blessing us abundantly.
+We leave in peace, forgiven, fed, and sent out with a purpose in the name of Jesus Christ.
+The peace of God, which passeth all understanding, keep your hearts and minds in the knowledge and love of God, and of his Son Jesus Christ our Lord; and the blessing of God Almighty, the Father, the Son, and the Holy Ghost, be amongst you, and remain with you always.
 Amen.
+THE RECESSIONAL HYMN (Please stand) Hyfrydal (Hymnal 657)